-Let’s be honest, the main reason you’re even considering buying this product is because it’s Disney.
+Let’s be honest, the main reason you’re even considering buying this product is because it’s a Disney activity gym.
 I know that’s why we bought it.
-We already had the Finding Nemo bouncer, so why not complete the set and get the activity gym.
+We already had the Finding Nemo bouncer, so why not complete the set and get the Disney activity gym.
 So that’s what we did.
 We paid slightly over what you would consider a reasonable price for an activity gym just because it’s Disney.
 I’ll admit, that we’re probably suckers.
 But we’re not the only ones.

-I know It’s Disney, But Is It Actually Any Good?
+I know It’s a Disney Activity Gym, But Is It Actually Any Good?